LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 Do I Have to See a Doctor to Get Compensation for Emotional Distress?

-You do not have to see a doctor to get compensation for emotional distress, although it is recommended.
+Although it is recommended, you do not have to see a doctor to get compensation for emotional distress.
 However, if you are experiencing any physical symptoms resulting from the accident, you should seek medical attention.

 Can I Get Compensation for Emotional Distress if I Don’t Have PTSD?